bcgsc/goldpolish/README.md

   --mappings MAPPINGS   Use provided pre-generated mappings.
 Accepted formats are PAF, SAM, and *.verbose_mapping.tsv from ntLink.
   --target              Run GoldPolish in targeted mode -l LENGTH, --length LENGTH
-                        GoldPolish-Target flank length (if --target specified) --bed BED             BED file specifying target coordinates (if --target specified) --softmask            Target coordinates determined from softmasked regions in the input assembly (if --target specified)
+                        GoldPolish-Target flank length (if --target specified) (Default: 64) --bed BED             BED file specifying target coordinates (if --target specified) --softmask            Target coordinates determined from softmasked regions in the input assembly (if --target specified) --k_ntlink            k-mer size used for ntLink mappings (if --ntlink specified) (Default: 88) --w_ntlink            Window size used for ntLink mappings (if --ntlink specified) (Default: 1000)
 ```

 ## GoldPolish-Target
 GoldPolish can be run in a targeted mode, polishing only fragments of the assembly (either by looking for and polishing softmasked sequences or by using target coordinates that are specified in a BED file).
 To run GoldPolish-Target, use the `--target` flag for the GoldPolish command.
-Example command running GoldPolish-Target with a BED file:
+Example command that runs GoldPolish-Target with a BED file to specify target regions:
 ```
 goldpolish --target --bed polishing_coordinates.bed assembly.fa reads.fa assembly-polished.fa
 ```